Updated: Aug 16

 Vitamin E is generally used in cosmetics nowadays due to its high potent antioxidant, skin benefits and preservative properties.
 It comes in both natural and synthetic versions.
-The synthetic vitamin E consists of 8 different forms, in which tocopheryl acetate and tocopherol are close to its natural molecule.
+The synthetic vitamin E consists of 8 different forms, in which tocopheryl acetate and tocopherol are closest to its natural molecule.
 Tocopherol is the only form that is identical to the natural molecule.
 Vitamin E also enhances the effects of vitamin C, when combined with sunscreen, gives extra protection to our skin against harmful UV rays.
-Suitable for all skin types, especially sensitive, irritated and mature skin.

 The Skin Benefits of Vitamin E